-There are a lot of Health secrets to Yoga and Bagua Taichi.
-Firstly just about everyone knows about yoga and tai chi but what about Bagua?
-Bagua is a martial art developed in China over the past few hundred of years that involves a lot of twisting and turning while moving in circular directions with the feet.
-Bagua can also just be performed for health.
+There is a lot known about yoga and tai chi, but what about Bagua?
+Bagua is a martial art developed in China over the past few hundred years that involves a lot of twisting and turning while moving in circular directions with the feet.
+Bagua is still practised as a martial art, but Bagua can also just be performed for health.
 It is thought that the twisting and turning movements of Bagua act on the spine and ” give the spine a massage”.
 Thus stimulating the surrounding tissue and thus promoting the health of spinal nerves.